elasekness/RNASeq_workshop/Day1.md

 Let's try using absolute and relative paths.

-	cp /home/rnaseq_workshop/fastq/222-6H-S3-2_S6_R2_001.fastq.gz .
+	cp /home/rnaseq_workshop/fastq/wt-1_R1.fastq.gz .

 > **`cp`** = copy. <br>
-> Here we used the absolute path to copy the fastq file `222-6H-S3-2_S6_R2_001.fastq.gz` to `.`, which represents our current location.
+> Here we used the absolute path to copy the fastq file `wt-1_R1.fastq.gz` to `.`, which represents our current location.
 > Since we cd'ed into `fastq` in our previous command, this should be our current location.
-> It's always good to check that your commands worked.
-You can `ls` your current directory to see that the fastq file copied.
+> It's always good to check that your commands worked. `ls` your current directory to see that the fastq file copied.

 <br>

 Now use a relative path to copy the fastq file to where you are.
 This will simply overwrite the exisiting file.

-	cp ../../../rnaseq_workshop/fastq/222-6H-S3-2_S6_R2_001.fastq.gz .
+	cp ../../../rnaseq_workshop/fastq/wt-1_R1.fastq.gz .

 > Notice that we had to move up three directories to get to `rnaseq_workshop`. <br>
 > Also notice that we must always specify an end location for our copied files, which is our current location: `.`.
-> However, if we specified `newfile` instead of `.`, the contents of `222-6H-S3-2_S6_R2_001.fastq.gz` would be written to newfile in our current location.
+> If we specified `new-fastq_R1.fastq.gz` instead of `.`, the contents of `wt-1_R1.fastq.gz` would be written to this new file in our current location.

 <br>